Phlaveeoh/lineage-os-utilities/README.md

 ## How to unlock the bootloader

-in order to unlock the bootloader you have to:
+In order to unlock the bootloader you have to:
 - Turn on the "OEM Unlocker" and the "USB debugging" from the "Developer Options"
 - After that you have to click in "Mi Unlock Status" and pair your Xiaomi account with the tablet
 - Connect your device at your PC